-Snugly tighten the laces starting in the laces from the first eyelets at the throat, maintaining even tension up to the instep.
-The throat area should be no closer together when the boot is laced on your foot than the width of the unlaced throat.
-Then, put a couple of cross twists and finish with medium tension.
-This keeps your foot firmly in place while allowing maximum flexibility at the ankle joint.
+Snugly tighten the laces starting with the laces in the first eyelet near your toes.
+Continue to lace up maintaining even tension through the laces at the instep.
+The laces that you have just completed should not be pinching or pulling the boot opening around the tongue, throat area, smaller than when the laces are loose.
+We recommend using a couple of cross twists in your laces at the top of the eyelets before finish lacing the hooks with medium tension.
+This keeps your foot’s heel firmly in place while allowing maximum flexibility at the ankle joint.
 The lacing pattern of the entire boot should be uniform.
-Laces that are to long create a tripping hazard make sure that you have the correct length of laces with our lace chart.
+Also laces that are to long create a tripping hazard, make sure that you have the correct length of laces with our lace chart.

 Looking for more information?
 Check our Frequently Asked Questions for more.